 The wetland guidelines are based on the Maryland Nontidal Wetlands Protection Act.
-It is the goal of the State's program to attain no net overall loss in nontidal wetland acreage and function and to strive for a net resource gain in nontidal wetlands over present conditions.
-In support of this goal, the following wetland guidelines will be followed during review of plans:
+It is Tthe goals of the State's program are to attain no net overall loss in nontidal wetland acreage and function, and to strive for a net resource gain in nontidal wetlands over present conditions.
+In support of this-these goals, the following wetland guidelines will be followed during review of plans:

 - a) Wetlands will be regulated in accordance with State (Code of Maryland Regulations {COMAR} 08.05.04) and Federal Nontidal Wetlands Regulations (Secs.
-401 & 404 of the Clean Water Act). - b) A minimum buffer width of 25 feet will be established around nontidal wetland areas.
-The buffer will be expanded up to 100 feet around wetlands of special State concern and around wetlands with adjacent areas containing steep slopes or highly erodible soils as described in Table 2 (page 12).
+401 & and 404 of the Clean Water Act). - b) A minimum buffer width of 25 feet will be established around nontidal wetland areas.
+The buffer will be expanded up to 100 feet around wWetlands of sSpecial State eConcern and around wetlands with adjacent areas containing steep slopes or highly erodible soils as described in Table 2 (page 12).
 When a wetland buffer extends beyond the stream buffer that would be required according to Table 1 (page 8) of these guidelines, the stream buffer will be expanded to the wetland buffer line.
-For example, see Figures 4 and 5.
-Additional buffers may be required in Special Protection Areas (see Chapter V for details), and in the Ten Mile Creek Watershed within the 10 Mile Creek Master Plan Amendment planning area (see Chapter VIII for details). - c) The Park and Planning Department evaluates proposed wetland impacts under the federal and State avoidance guidelines that are listed in order of preference as follows: - (1) Avoiding the wetland impact altogether by not taking a certain action or parts of an action. - (2) Minimizing impacts by limiting the degree or magnitude of the action, and its implementation - (3) Rectifying the impacts by repairing, rehabilitating, or restoring the affected environment - (4) Reducing or eliminating the impact over time by preservation and maintenance operations during the life of the - (5) Compensating for the impact by replacing or providing substitute resources or environments

-- d) Wetlands and their associated buffer areas must be maintained in their natural condition unless the proposed disturbance is for a project determined to be necessary and unavoidable for the public good, such as: - (1) Road crossings, water and sewer lines, and storm drain outfalls for which no alternative. exists - (2) Stormwater management facilities, when it can be demonstrated that upland areas are infeasible or would severely limit the performance/ effectiveness of the facility (see section A.I.d on page 18) - (3) Park projects for wildlife and habitat enhancement - (4) Wetland enhancement projects - (5) Bikeways and trails, when it can be demonstrated that a satisfactory connection cannot be made otherwise - e) Proposed alterations to areas designated as wetlands must be reviewed and approved by MDE, DNR, and the U.S. Anny Corps of Engineers (U.S. ACOE), as appropriate, prior to commencement of any alteration activities.
-Park and Planning staff may recommend deferral of final approval of development plans pending the permit decision for disturbance of wetlands of extraordinary quality or environmental sensitivity.
-These include: - (1) Nontidal wetlands with threatened or endangered species or species in need of protection - (2) Nontidal wetlands of special State concern
+For examples, see Figures 4 and 5.
+Additional buffers may be required in Special Protection Areas (see Chapter V for details), and in the Ten Mile Creek Watershed within the 10 Mile Creek Master Plan Amendment planning area (see Chapter VIII for details). - c) The Park and Planning Department and Department of Parks evaluates proposed wetland impacts under the federal and State avoidance guidelines that are listed in order of preference as follows: - (1) Avoiding the wetland impact altogether by not taking a certain action or parts of an action- - (2) Minimizing impacts by limiting the degree or magnitude of the action, and its implementation - (3) Rectifying the impacts by repairing, rehabilitating, or restoring the affected environment - (4) Reducing or eliminating the impact over time by preservation and maintenance operations during the life of the action - (5) Compensating for the impact by replacing or providing substitute resources or environments - d) Wetlands and their associated buffer areas must be maintained in their natural condition unless the proposed disturbance is for a project determined to be necessary and unavoidable for the public good, such as: - (1) Road crossings, water and sewer lines, and storm drain outfalls for which no alternative- exists - (2) Stormwater management facilities, when it can be demonstrated that upland areas are infeasible or would severely limit the performance/ effectiveness of the facility (see section A.1.d-on page 18) - (3) Park projects for wildlife and habitat enhancement - (4) Wetland enhancement projects - (5) Bikeways and trails, when it can be demonstrated that a satisfactory connection cannot be made otherwise - e) Proposed alterations to areas designated as wetlands must be reviewed and approved by MDE, DNR, and the U.S. Anny Corps of Engineers (U.S. ACOE), as appropriate, prior to commencement of any alteration activities.
+Park and Planning Department and Department of Parks staff may recommend deferral of final approval of -development plans pending the permit decision for disturbance of -wetlands of extraordinary quality or environmental sensitivity.
+These areas include: - (1) Nontidal wetlands with threatened or endangered species or species in need of protection - (2) Nontidal wetlands of special State concern

-It is strongly recommended that conceptual approval of such alteration be received from these agencies prior to development of a site plan required by Section 59-D-3.
+It is strongly recommended that conceptual approval of such alteration be received from these agencies prior to development of a site plan required by Section 59 D 3 Chapter 59, Section 7.3.4 of the County Code.